corahama/articles/README.md

 ## Goal

-The intention of this repository is to serve as a start point (maybe a boilerplate) for any developer who wants to start working with django and react.
-This project may serve as a reference of how to build some of the most common features in web apps.
+The intention of this repository is to serve as a start point (maybe a boilerplate) for any developer who wants to start working with django and react, this project may serve as a reference of how to build some of the most common features in web apps.

 ## Features